RescueSocial/Amber-Heard_Disinformation_Operations_Bots/_Tumblr Data/ReadMe.md

 Beginning Tumblr Data on Amber Heard for Social Network/Data Analysis.

+Timeseries Graph shows that 2015 and 2018 had the most posts on Amber Heard with 2 peaks.
+<br>This is showing a normal graph of interest, lacking bot activity under her name for Tumblr.
+<br>Comparisons of non-bot anomaly infused platforms against her name is important for context in the study.

+- 35,898 Tumblr Posts with "Amber Heard" Tag from 2009-2022.
+The first post using her name under tags is 2009.
+Tumblr began in 2007.
-14,040 Posts with "Amber Heard tag" from Oct 10, 2017 to May 3, 2022.
+- 14,040 Posts with "Amber Heard" Tag from Oct 10, 2017 to May 3, 2022.

-Code included for how to search Tumblr blogs for all posts obtainable for a blog.
+Code included for how to search Tumblr posts and blogs for all posts obtainable for a blog.